arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/quickstart/libraries/README.md

 This allows optimization of operations like operator fusion or parallelism, while remaining on your business domain.

 Datatypes: [`Free`]({{ '/docs/free/free/' | relative_url }}), [`FreeApplicative`]({{ '/docs/free/freeapplicative/' | relative_url }}), [`Cofree`]({{ '/docs/free/cofree/' | relative_url }}), [`Yoneda`]({{ '/docs/free/yoneda/' | relative_url }}), [`Coyoneda`]({{ '/docs/free/coyoneda/' | relative_url }})

+## Annotation processors

+These libraries focus on meta-programming to generate code that enables other libraries and constructs.

+### arrow-generic

+{:.advanced}
+advanced

+It allows anonating data classes with [`@product`]({{ '/docs/generic/product/' | relative_url }}) to enable them to be structurally deconstructed in tuples and heterogeneous lists.